$^{13}$C NMR observation of a nonmagnetic charge-ordered state in the organic conductor $\kappa$-(ET)$_{2}$Hg(SCN)$_{2}$Cl: Results

 \subsection{$^{13}$C NMR spectra}

 Figure~\ref{fig:spectra} shows the temperature dependence of $^{13}$C NMR spectrum of $\kappa$-Hg-Cl.

 At room temperature, the spectrum consists of the Pake doublet, namely, two spectral lines split by the nuclear dipole interaction between neighboring $^{13}$C nuclei in ET.
-The splitting width of the Pake doublet is determined by the distance between the neighboring $^{13}$C nuclei, $r$, and the angle between the direction of the magnetic field and the $^{13}$C-$^{13}$C vector, $\eta$, through $3\gamma_{n}^2\hbar(1-3\cos{\eta})/2r^{3}$ with the $^{13}$C nuclear gyromagnetic ratio $\gamma_{n}$ and reduced Planck constant $\hbar$.
+The splitting width of the Pake doublet is determined by the distance between the neighboring $^{13}$C nuclei, $r$, and the angle between the direction of the magnetic field and the $^{13}$C-$^{13}$C vector, $\eta$, through $3\gamma_{n}^2\hbar(1-3\cos^2{\eta})/2r^{3}$ with the $^{13}$C nuclear gyromagnetic ratio $\gamma_{n}$ and reduced Planck constant $\hbar$.
 The observed line splitting width was 8.6 kHz, which was larger than the theoretical value 7.85 kHz which was obtained from $r = 1.36$ {\AA} and $\eta = 17.26^\circ$~\cite{PRB-2014-Drichko} for the case in which the external field was applied parallel to $a$-axis.
-This difference can be explained by misalignment of the external field with $a$ axis by no more than seven degrees.
+Assuming that the discrepancy between the experimental and theoretical values is entirely attributable to crystal misalignment, a misalignment of no more than 7 degrees can explain for the difference.
+In reality, however, there are additional uncertainties beyond misalignment.
+For example, the distance between the $^{13}$C nuclei can differ from 1.36 {\AA}, since this value was obtained from X-ray diffraction measurements, which probe the electron density, whereas the width of the Pake doublet is determined by the relative positions of the nuclei rather than the electrons.